Skip to contents

 #> 4

 Now we can select an appropriate number to set up parallel processing for this R session.
-To identify the missing data patterns allowing for mismatch, we calculate the hamming distance between all pairs of gene expression vectors.
-Internally, the gene vectors are converted to 0 (missing) and 1 (observed) values.
-This function needs to have the number of cores specified explicitly, and is the slowest portion of the analysis.
+To identify patterns allowing for mismatch, we calculate the hamming distance between all pairs of gene expression vectors.
+Internally, the gene vectors are converted to 0 (absent) and 1 (expressed) values.
+This function needs to have the number of cores specified explicitly.

 dm <- oar_hamming_distance(